 How did that work-load differ from what you had experienced before?

-“The hours were very different, class was in the morning then you had all afternoon off until there was another class at night.
-So, it was a very different amount of time spent [training] whereas before I was dancing eight hour a day, there I was only dancing four unless there was rehearsals then it was probably only about six.
-It was a little harder to stay in shape, it wasn’t as much dancing as I would have liked… I liked the more new, contemporary ballet works by more recent artists, although I liked the classical [such as] Swan Lake or Cinderella.
+“The hours were very different, the class was in the morning then you had all afternoon off until there was another class at night.
+So, it was a very different amount of time spent [training] whereas before I was dancing eight hours a day, there I was only dancing four unless there were rehearsals then it was probably only about six.
+It was a little harder to stay in shape, it wasn’t as much dancing as I would have liked… I liked the newer, contemporary ballet works by more recent artists, although I liked the classical [such as] Swan Lake or Cinderella.
 I wasn’t fond of the Nutcracker because I probably danced it… more than a million times, we did it every single year.”

 When did you meet Li Cunxin?